 Just put a stick in the rice crispy, dip it in melted chocolate, then dip it into sprinkles for hair, put on the sugar eyeballs and stick in a foam block or put them on a plate to dry.

 Tell me your family’s favorite Halloween food or craft in the comments below.
-And if you like my posts, please click the blue follow button at the bottom of the page.

 Special thanks to my sister Angie (far right) and niece Hannah (second from the right), pictured here with me and my daughter in Houston.